 - Why weren't other groups/specialties included?
 They were included in the original version of HB 607.
 As the legislative process moved forward the bill was amended and approved by both the House and the Senate.
 FLANP continuously advocated for the original version of the bill throughout the 2020 session.
 In some ways we won the battle and in some ways we lost.
 The good news is now that we have a start and have gained support of the House and Senate, we will have a little easier time advocating for other groups/specialties in the future.
 This is on our agenda for the next session!

 - Can I apply now to practice independently?
 Unfortunately no. The law does not go into effect until July 1, 2020.
-The next step is for the Board of Nursing and the new council to work on the guidelines and processes.
-As soon as we have more information on this we will let you know.
+The registration form will be posted sometime AFTER July 1 on the Board of Nursing website as well as on this page.

 - How will this impact our ability to be providers on health insurance plans without a collaborating physician?
 This law doesn’t supersede CMS policies so we will get what we have been getting.
 It made it so insurance companies can’t force patients to see an NP over a physician and can’t discriminate against NPs ONLY BECAUSE they are NPs.

 - Since CMS is Federal- will we still need to get a physician signature on 485s and Home Health Care orders?
 As of April 30th, CMS issued an interim final rule that permanently implements section 3708 of the CARES Act, retroactively effective on March 1, 2020.
 Please visit our CARES Act page for more information.